You may also be interested in viewing the newer release of this product.

-With high speed sampling, high isolation withstand voltage, and multichannel measurements, the DL850 Series offers powerful support in the development, evaluation, and quality control of energy efficient devices.
+The DL850 ScopeCorder Series are modular, waveform recording instruments that can measure voltage, current, strain, acceleration, and other phenomena-- simultaneously.
+With high speed sampling, high isolation withstand voltage, and multichannel measurements, the DL850 Series offers powerful support in the evaluation of electromechanical waveforms.

 Introducing Our Ultra-Fast Memory Recorder